 Getting started with agile risk management doesn’t require a full platform overhaul on day one.
 Begin by auditing your current processes against three dimensions: speed (how quickly can you launch a new compliance program?), visibility (do you have real-time insight into your highest-risk suppliers?), and alignment (are compliance, procurement, and operations working from the same data?).

 Identify two or three high-impact risk domains where faster assessment would create immediate business value.
 ESG compliance and data privacy are strong candidates for most global enterprises given current regulatory pressure from CSRD, SEC climate disclosure rules, and GDPR.
-Then evaluate TPRM platforms based on configurability, real-time capability, and integration ease — not just feature lists.
+Then evaluate TPRM platforms based on configurability, real-time capability, agentic AI maturity, and integration ease — not just feature lists.